 In cooperation with Channel Island Beach Community Services District (CIBCSD), the County has been diverting dry-weather runoff from County unincorporated community of Silver Strand subject to Ventura Coastal Beaches Bacteria TMDL.
-In December 2014, the County submitted to RWQCB Bacteria TMDL Draft Compliance Report for Harbor Beaches of Ventura County (Kiddie Beach and Hobie Beach) as required by the TMDL Implementation Plan (copy of this report is provided in Appendix E).
+In December 2014, the County submitted to RWQCB Bacteria TMDL Draft Compliance Report for Harbor Beaches of Ventura County (Kiddie Beach and Hobie Beach) as required by the TMDL Implementation Plan (copy of this report was provided in Appendix E of the 2015 Annual Report).
+To address bacteria exceedances previously measured during dry winter weather, automated system for pump shut-off was installed and operation of the pump was extended through winter dry weather days.
+County also conducted a die test to ensure that there are no leaks into the beach.
+Currently, County is working with other TMDL responsible parties to prepare 2016 Compliance Report due December 18, 2016.
+This report will include monitoring results and BMP implementation details.